antevis/CarND_T2_P5_MPC/README.md

 The idea is that the the faster the vehicle moves, the greater concern its `cte` and `epsi` pose.
 And the greater the errors, the less acceleration should be applied.

-The experimentation showed that the `epsi`, which is the vehicle's orientation error has much greater (in fact, orders of magnitude greater) importance on the vehicle's behavior than the `cte`.
+The experimentation showed that the `epsi`, which is the vehicle's orientation error, has much greater (in fact, orders of magnitude greater) importance for the vehicle's behavior than the `cte`.
 Indeed, `cte` itself might not be much of a problem unless it's still within the lane bounds and the vehicle's orientation (`psi`) is close to the expected - it would just mean that the vehicle moves parallel to the expected trajectory with a slight lateral shift.
 While large `epsi` signifies that the vehicle